rainmanh/jumpscale_core8/docs/AtYourService/Home.md

 > Note: parts of `at your service` documentation is deprecated.
 It's still heavily under refactoring.

-**AtYourService** is a self-healing application management framework for cloud infrastructure abd is by default installed with jumpscale
+**AtYourService** is a self-healing application management framework for cloud infrastructure and is by default installed with jumpscale

 It combines functions from:
 - Package manager like Ubuntu's ```apt-get```